JacobBonner/JenkinsTutorial/README.md

     - Fundamental components are a `pipeline` block, an `agent`, a `stages` block, at least one `stage`, and `steps` within that stage.
 3. Parameters
     - Both Freestyle Project and Pipelines support parameters
-    - There are many available types, and more can be added via plug ins.
+    - There are many available types, and more can be added via plugins.
 4. Global Pipeline Variables
     - `env`
         - Default Jenkins environment variables